-NOVA Gas Transmission Ltd. (NGTL), a wholly owned subsidiary of TransCanada PipeLines Limited, an affiliate of TC Energy, is planning to construct, own and operate the West Path Delivery project to supply southwest Alberta and connected downstream markets with natural gas produced in Western Canada.
+We’re pleased to announce that the West Path Delivery Project is now in-service.
+The project will supply southwest Alberta and connected downstream markets with natural gas produced in Western Canada.

 In early February 2018, we filed an application with the Canada Energy Regulator (CER) and on April 11, 2019, we received approval from the CER to construct and operate the Project.
 Facility construction began in the second quarter of 2019 and pipeline construction began in the third quarter of 2019.
 As of June 2020, the Rocky View Pipeline section, Turner Valley Compressor Station Unit Addition and Burton Creek Compressor Station Unit Addition are complete and in-service.
-We look forward to continuing to work with the community throughout construction and as we move towards our planned in-service date for the Project in 2020.
-Make sure to visit this page for updates during construction.
+We look forward to continuing to work with the community throughout reclamation and clean-up activities.